-Pets can’t be in-cabin on flights to, from or through Hawaii and these international cities, but they are allowed in-cabin on select United flights.
-Pit Bull breed dogs aren’t allowed in cabin.
+Pets can’t be in-cabin on flights to, from or through Hawaii and these international locations, but they are allowed in-cabin on select United flights.

 You can bring aboard your in-cabin pet’s kennel in addition to your carry-on bag allowance.
 There’s a $125 service charge each way and an additional $125 service charge for each stopover of more than four hours within the U.S. or more than 24 hours outside of the U.S.

 We know that pets are important members of your family, but to keep them and other travelers safe, you must follow the rules below:

 Requirements for in-cabin pets

 - On domestic flights, puppies and kittens must be at least 2 months old.
 On international flights, puppies and kittens must be at least 4 months old due to rabies vaccination requirements.